 Work in progress

-'Since the chemical composition of bamboo varies among different species, future research efforts should focus on collecting a broader range of quantitative data to select species that minimize biomass pre-treatment time and costs.'
+“Given that the chemical composition of bamboo varies among different species, future research efforts should focus on collecting a broader range of quantitative data to select species that minimize the time and cost of biomass pre-treatment.”

 A greener future than we thought

-Well, now maybe you've reconsidered: the next big star in renewable energy could be the stuff that the panda can't get away from.
+Well, now maybe you've thought about it again: the next big star of renewable energy could be that stuff that the panda can't let go of.

 It's amazing to think that a solution to our energy problems can grow right there, in front of our eyes, hidden in a bamboo cane.
 But maybe that's exactly how it should be: after all, it's not the first time that nature has taught us lessons on how to live more sustainably.